Bell wants the federal government to rescind CRTC's fibre internet order

-Bell wants the federal government to intervene in a telecom direction that orders the company to offer independent internet service providers (ISPs) fibre access at regulated rates, The Globe and Mail reports.
+Bell wants the federal government to intervene in a telecom direction that orders the company to offer independent internet service providers (ISPs) fibre access at regulated rates, according to a February 2nd petition.

-The publication notes the telecom giant is arguing the order will impact investments in networks, hurting Canadian consumers and businesses.
+The telecom giant is arguing the order will impact investments in networks, hurting Canadian consumers and businesses.

+“It will…force facilities-based carriers to reconsider the network expansion and upgrade plans needed to bring connectivity, both wireline and wireless, to those rural, remote, and Indigenous communities that currently have limited or no connectivity and to those citizens being left behind because of where they live,” the petition states.

 On November 6th, the Canadian-Radio Television and Telecommunications Commission (CRTC) gave Bell and Telus six months to provide competitors in Ontario and Québec access to their fibre-to-the-home (FTTH) infrastructure at regulated rates.